Parrisu/EventTrackerProject/README.md

 The schema below shows the two tables.
 One for donuts and one for stores.

 The `store_id` is a `FOREIGN KEY` linked to the `id` of the `store` table.<br>
-The <a href="https://github.com/Parrisu/EventTrackerProject/blob/main/JPADonut/src/main/java/com/skilldistillery/donut/entities/Store.java">`store`</a>  is the owner of the relationship, using the
+The <a href="https://github.com/Parrisu/EventTrackerProject/blob/main/JPADonut/src/main/java/com/skilldistillery/donut/entities/Store.java">`donut`</a> is the owner of the relationship, which uses `@ManyToOne` bilateral relationship to the <a href="https://github.com/Parrisu/EventTrackerProject/blob/main/JPADonut/src/main/java/com/skilldistillery/donut/entities/Store.java">`store`</a> that uses `@OneToMany`.
-`@OneToMany`
-bilateral relationship to <a href="https://github.com/Parrisu/EventTrackerProject/blob/main/JPADonut/src/main/java/com/skilldistillery/donut/entities/Store.java">`donut`</a> which uses `@ManyToOne`.

  <img height="300" alt="Donut Logo" src=
         "https://github.com/Parrisu/EventTrackerProject/blob/main/images/donutSchema.png"/>